-Smart Energy Communities (Project A) will be established in one or more communities in the Tennessee Valley power service region to model the most efficient energy use processes and upgrades available.
+Smart Energy Technologies (SET) will be established in one or more communities in the Tennessee Valley power service region to model the most efficient energy use processes and upgrades available.
 An example of such a project would be one that provides a range of energy efficiency technologies and the primary enabling elements of a smart grid (intelligent devices, two-way communications, and information management) on a typical power distributor system.
 Technology or efficiency applications could include but not be limited to: high- efficiency appliances, high-efficiency air conditioning or water heating, lighting upgrades, smart meters, consumer interface/display devices, grid integrated renewable energy, energy storage, electric vehicle and vehicle charging, voltage optimization, and the full characterization of the carbon impact of such a deployment.
 Additionally, numerous opportunities exist for testing technologies that are being considered today.
 This project will also cover the demand-response side, using energy efficiency with demand response to make a house function as a machine that works in conjunction with the power grid/power delivery system.
-Project A will be about exploring the opportunities and testing the interaction of smart grid devices and ultra-efficient homes.
+SET will be about exploring the opportunities and testing the interaction of smart grid devices and ultra-efficient homes.
 This project will take advantage of the investments local utilities have made in the smart grid system, and priority will be given to those areas that have advanced systems already in place.

-A component of the Smart Energy Communities and Extreme Energy Makeovers would be the development of tools and resources for educating consumers and communities on the benefits of such upgrades.
+A component of the Smart Energy Technologies and Extreme Energy Makeovers projects would be the development of tools and resources for educating consumers and communities on the benefits of such upgrades.
 In addition to providing each homeowner with custom training on the specific improvements on their home, TVA and TVA partners would hold public education demonstrations in communities to provide education on the Smart Communities, Extreme Energy Makeovers Projects and available resources.